 - Infusion: With a maximum dose of two grams of ground dry plant per intake, up to a maximum daily amount of 10g.

-- Fluid extract: The recommended dose is 20 drops, one to three times a day.
+- Fluid extract: The recommended dose is 20 drops, one to three times daily.

 REFERENCES